OpenEnergyDashboard/DesignDocs/website/website.md

 ## Videos

-While any screen capture software can be used, the following descripes the use of OBS Studio that is open source and cross platform.
+While any screen capture software can be used, the following describes the use of [OBS Studio](https://obsproject.com/) that is open source and cross platform.

 ### Set web browser size for displaying OED